Healthdirect Free Australian health advice you can count on.

 What is a urologist?

-Urologists complete at least 5 years of specialist training after they become doctors.
+Urologists complete several years of specialist training after they become doctors.

-They can also treat problems specific to men, including:
+Urologists can also treat problems specific to males, including:

 Some urologists are sub-specialists in particular areas.
-For example, a paediatric urologist specialises in urinary and reproductive system disorders in children and teenagers.
+For example, a paediatric urologist specialises in urinary and reproductive system conditions in children.

-• robotic surgery, where the urologist uses three-dimensional images and computer-controlled surgical instruments
+• robotic surgery using 3-dimensional images and computer-controlled surgical instruments

 • laparoscopic surgery, which uses small incisions and special surgical tools, including miniature video cameras